enthought/distributed-array-protocol/protocol.rst

 All dimension dictionaries shall have a ``'dist_type'`` key with a value of type string.
-The ``dist_type`` of a dimension specifies the kind of distribution for that dimension (or no distribution for value ``'n'``).
+The ``dist_type`` of a dimension specifies the kind of distribution for that dimension.

 The following dist_types are currently supported:

 =============== =========== ========================== =======================
   name           dist_type   required keys              optional keys
 =============== =========== ========================== =======================
-no-distribution     'n'      'dist_type', 'size'        'padding', 'periodic' block               'b'       common, 'start', 'stop'   'padding', 'periodic' cyclic              'c'       common, 'start'           'block_size' unstructured        'u'       common, 'indices'         'one_to_one'
+block               'b'       common, 'start', 'stop'   'padding', 'periodic' cyclic              'c'       common, 'start'           'block_size' unstructured        'u'       common, 'indices'         'one_to_one'
 =============== =========== ========================== =======================

-where "common" represents the keys common to all distributed dist_types:
+where "common" represents the keys common to all dist_types:
 ``'dist_type'``, ``'size'``, ``'proc_grid_size'``, and
 ``'proc_grid_rank'``.